silverstripe-droptables/silverstripe-installer/mysite/docs/en/contributor.md

-# SS Express development
+# Contributor Howto

-This document is intended for core developers who wish to contribute to the source of SS Express.
+This document is intended for developers who wish to contribute code back to the source of SS Express.

 ## Cloning the repository for development